-Business View Magazine interviews Drs.
+Business View Caribbean interviews Drs.
 M. (Theo) de Kool, RA, CFO of Dr. Horacio E. Oduber Hospitaal, for our focus on Best Managed Healthcare in the Caribbean.

 The Dr. Horacio E. Oduber Hospitaal (HOH), the only hospital on Aruba, officially opened in January 1977.
 The facility was initially a Catholic hospital, San Pedro di Verona, established by the Dominican sisters in 1920.
 HOH was named after the first Aruban doctor, Mr. Horacio E. Oduber MD.
 Before the opening of San Pedro di Verona Hospital, doctor Oduber treated patients at his home (Quinta del Carmen, located at Bubali).
 This building still exists and was restored to its original state by a local architect who still lives there.